 The evidence linked Robert Cowan and Gerald Cowan as the prime suspect.
 However, Gerald Cowan was released later because of no forensic evidence linking him to the murders of Clifford Merck and Alma Merck.
 Robert Cowan was sentenced to life imprisonment.

-So Jim sent Merck’s gun for the re-examination.
+So Jim sent Merck’s gun for re-examination.
 The barrel’s rifling was re-examined using Mikrosil casting, which result in positive identification.
-Jim also sent the fingerprints to be compared to prints of the Cowan brothers.
+Jim also sent the fingerprints to be compared to the prints of the Cowan brothers.
 This time, the prints matched, but only with Robert Cowan.

-Evidence in the Over the Barrel Case
+Evidence in the Over the Barrel Case (Robert Wesley Cowan)

 |1||Fingerprint -1||A latent fingerprint lifted from the back door, above the doorknob.|